Skip to content

 • Smoothing: Use the slider to smooth the plot rendering.
 Moving it to the right increases averaging.

 • Integrated Phase φ (deg): Displays the accumulated "phase change" resulting from the frequency deviation.
+Because the phase integration uses sample-based elapsed time, long observations are less likely to accumulate artificial drift caused by timing approximation.

 • I-Q Phase Space (Right side): Provides a vector representation of "phase stability."
 When the points are concentrated at a single spot, the signal is stable.
 Movement in a circular pattern indicates a slight frequency deviation.